-Around a third of children under five in Vietnam don't get the nutritious food they need.
+Around a third of under-5s in Vietnam don't get the nutritious food they need.
 As a result, they grow up stunted.
-Our nutrition programme aims to improve the diets of children under two and women, especially in rural areas where there are high ethnic minority populations.
+Our nutrition programme aims to improve the diets of under-2s and women, especially in rural areas with high ethnic minority populations.

-Working with the government, we've brought our nutrition advice services to a quarter of Vietnam's provinces.
-We're promoting breastfeeding, and we've trained health workers to spread information about good nutrition.
+Working with the government, we've brought nutrition advice services to a quarter of Vietnam's provinces.
+We're promoting breastfeeding, and training health workers to spread information about good nutrition.

-Through our food security and livelihoods work, we're helping make sure that the most vulnerable families can get nutritious food.
+Through our food security and livelihoods work, we're helping ensure the most vulnerable families get nutritious food.
 This includes helping the poorest families to rear livestock and grow their own vegetables.

 A stronger health system

-The government of Vietnam has made significant progress in improving the country's health system.
+The Vietnamese govenment has made significant progress in healthcare improvement.
 But it can still be hard for mums and babies to access high quality care, especially in rural areas.

-We're improving hospital care by helping doctors and nurses keep their learning up-to-date, and supplying medical equipment and setting up newborn care centres.
-At a local level, we're training midwives and community health workers to make sure that mothers in the poorest communities have access to medical care.
+We're improving hospital care by helping doctors and nurses keep their learning up-to-date, supplying medical equipment and setting up newborn care centres.
+At a local level, we're training midwives and community health workers to ensure mothers in the poorest communities have access to medical care.